QubesOS/qubes-doc/SecurityPack.md

 > **Important!**

 > In order to verify the authenticity of the Qubes Master Signing Key prior to trusting it, you should obtain the Qubes Master Signing Key fingerprint from a trustworthy source (ideally, multiple sources) *other than* this website and visually compare it (them) to the fingerprint displayed in the preceding step, ensuring they match.
+You can read more about digital signatures and key verification [here](/wiki/VerifyingSignatures).

 1. Verify and read the canaries.